A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 The Future of Favoreats

 What started as a class project quickly turned into an app I would love to bring to life.
-I received so much positive feedback while testing and sharing my product that it gave me confidence that this is an app restaurant goers would use!
+I received so much positive feedback while testing my product and it made me confident that restaurant goers would use the app!
 Stay tuned…